 You will be required to advise us on a quarterly basis (within 10 business days) if you have received any complaints relating to the design, features, availability or distribution of our products.
 If there is any general feedback, this should also be reported.

 If there have been any significant dealings outside of a product’s Target Market Determination you must advise us as soon as practicable but no later than 10 business days after becoming aware of the significant dealing.

 Distributors should, where possible, adopt the Financial Services Council (‘FSC’) data standards for reports to Generation Life.

-We are in the process of providing a solution so that distributors can provide this information to us quickly and securely.
-We are considering a streamlined reporting solution that aligns with the FSC data standards template with the intention to simplify and support the reporting process for advisers.
+We have a streamlined reporting solution that aligns with the FSC data standards template with the intention to simplify and support the reporting process for advisers.

 What is a ‘significant dealing’?

 Section 994F(6) of the Act requires distributors to notify the issuer if they become aware of a significant dealing in a product that is not consistent with its Target Market Determination.
 Neither the Act nor ASIC defines when a dealing is ‘significant’ and distributors have discretion to apply its ordinary meaning.